ocrosby/nvim/README.md

             └── functions.lua
 ```

-## How is Neovim different than Vim?
+## How is Neovim different from Vim?

 While Neovim is built as an extension of Vim, it has a few key differences: